-Semester One

-GY 607: Field School (10 credits)
+Semester One Compulsory Modules GY 607: Field School (10 credits)

-la otuvoto u Drafessor Com.
-Konno Instructor Professor Gerry Kearns Location & time Fridays 2-4pm, Cart Lab, with three field excursions, in Dublin, 1-4pm Overview This course asks about the place of fieldwork in the study of Geography.
+Instructor Gerry Kearns Location & time Fridays 2-4pm, Cart Lab, with three field excursions, in Dublin, 1-4pm Overview This course asks about the place of fieldwork in the study of Geography.
 We take three themes and explore them both in the classroom and in the field.
 Students are asked to reflect upon the value of fieldwork for each of the four topics.
 The three aspects of Human Geography that we take are: Historical Geography, Literary Geography, and Urban Iconography.
 For each topic there is a two-hour seminar and half-day field trip.
-I will work with each student to help them develop their own response to the provocation of readings, seminar and field-visits.
-Learning outcomes The students will develop an appreciation of the place of fieldwork as a research method in human geography.
-The students will have a clear idea of some of the elements of the cultural and historical geography of Dublin.
-The students will have an understanding of the ethical challenges of local studies in urban areas.
-Assessment 100% continuous assessment.

-Further details 1) Mandatory attendance for all three field walks.
-2) You will write a 4,000-word essay on some aspect of the Historical Geography or of the Iconography of the City, submitting an essay for feedback and revising it for final submission (60%).
-3) You will write a 2,000-word blog on some aspect of the Literary Geography of Dublin based on your own archival work (25%).
-4) You will also present in the field an element of urban geography on each of our field walks; each of the field presentations will be worth 5% (15%).
-A reading list, information about assessment, deadlines, and transferrable skills will be handed out in the first class and available on Moodle.
+I will work with each student to and field-visits. response to the provocation of readings, Learning outcomes The students as a reservant of the students and the students are the stud dents will develop a arch method in hui dents will have a cl nd historical geogr ear idea of some of the elements of the aphy of Dublin. understanding of the ethical challenges of Assessment 1) Manda 2) You wi Geograph feedback 3) You wi Geograph 4) You wi Il write a 4,000-wony or of the Iconogrand revising it for Il write a 2,000-wony of Dublin based Il also present in the ent. r all three field walks. rd essay on some aspect of the Historical raphy of the City, submitting an essay for final submission (60%). rd blog on some aspect of the Literary on your own archival work (25%). ne field an element of urban geography on a field presentation is worth 5% (15%).
+Further details A reading list, information about assessment, deadlines, and transferrable skills will be handed out in the first class and available on Moodle.
 The tentative schedule is: Week Date Topic 1 2 October Introducing Field Methods in Geography 2 9 October Historical Geography of the City 3 16 October Field Excursion 1 (meet in Dublin) 4 23 October Landscape Iconography of the City 30 October Study Week: No class 5 6 November Field Excursion 2 (meet in Dublin).
 Essay 1 returned 6 13 November Literary Geographies of the City.
 Essay 1 final version submitted.
 7 20 November Field Excursion 3 (meet in Dublin) 8 27 November No class 9 4 th December Submit Essay 2 10 11 th December No class